fossas/spectrometer/STYLE-GUIDE.md

 ### Every parser must consume something to succeed

-This is not a style concern, but a parsing rule.
+This is not a style concern, but a common bug when writing parsers.

-An example file should look somthing like this:
+An example file should look something like this:

 ```haskell
 import Data.Text (Text)